Similar Deals Today

 While the Archer A20 offers newer and better features over the Archer C9, it doesn’t offer anything new in terms of design.
-In fact, it looks identical to the Archer C3200 that we reviewed back in 2018.
+It looks identical to the Archer C3200 that we reviewed back in 2018.
 All you have is a textured enclosure measuring 1.5 by 7.9 by 7.9 inches (HWD) and comes with six non-removable external antennas that fold from the top of the router.

-Finally, the Archer A20 comes with a free three-year subscription to TP-Link’s HomeCare platform, which is backed by the powerful Trend Micro network security, Quality of Service (QoS), and age-filtered parental controls.
+Finally, the Archer A20 comes with a free three-year subscription to TP-Link’s HomeCare platform, backed by the robust Trend Micro network security, Quality of Service (QoS), and age-filtered parental controls.

 Archer A20 performance

-Installing the TP-Link Archer A20 is fast and pretty straight-forward.
-Simply connect the router to your modem and power it up, then from your PC with a wired connection to the router, access https://tplinkwifi.net in your browser address bar, which launches the Quick Setup wizard.
+Installing the TP-Link Archer A20 is fast and pretty straightforward.
+Connect the router to your modem and power it up, then from your PC with a wired connection to the router, access https://tplinkwifi.net in your browser address bar, which launches the Quick Setup wizard.
 From here, you can create an administrative password, select a time zone, select an internet connection type (DHCP, Static, PPPoE, L2TP, PPTP).
-Here you can as well name the wireless SSIDs and create a Wi-Fi password, the save the settings.
+Here, you can also name the wireless SSIDs, create a Wi-Fi password, and save the settings.

 The Archer A20 delivers solid throughput performance on all bands, including 102MBps on the 2.4GHz close-proximity (same room) test, coming within 4Mbps of the Asus RT-AC86U router.
 At a distance of 30 feet, the TP-Link AC4000 still maintains its solid performance, once again registering 465Mbps on the 5GHz close-proximity test.

-For file-transfer, the Archer A20 is an equally great performer, thanks to its ability to move a 1.5GB containing photos, videos, music and office documents at average write speeds of 80Mbps, while the Asus RT-AC86U clocks in at 30MBs.
-The router’s average read peed of 90Mbps is even more impressive, beating the D-Link DIR-2680 (26Mbps) and the Asus RT-AC86U (38Mbps) handily.
+The Archer A20 is an equally great performer for file transfer, thanks to its ability to move a 1.5GB containing photos, videos, music, and office documents at average write speeds of 80Mbps, while the Asus RT-AC86U clocks in at 30MBs.
+The router’s average read speed of 90Mbps is even more impressive, beating the D-Link DIR-2680 (26Mbps) and the Asus RT-AC86U (38Mbps) handily.

 Should you buy the TP-Link AC4000?

-It’s easy to setup and installs in a snap, while its stellar file-transfer performance makes it a smart choice for users looking to move large files and folders.
-While its throughput performance is mostly impressive, its long-range 5GHz performance is middling.
+It’s easy to set up and install in a snap, while its stellar file-transfer performance makes it a smart choice for users looking to move large files and folders.
+While its throughput performance is primarily impressive, its long-range 5GHz performance is mediocre.
 You’ll see faster all-around throughput speeds from our Editors’ Choice, the TP-Link Archer AX6000, but it costs almost double that of the TP-Link AC4000 (Archer A20) Tri-Band WiFi Router.